AdvancedCSS2023/assignment-3--scrollytelling-group_4/README.md

 # Deforestation scrollytelling experience

-The project is a scrollytelling experience showing the effects of deforestation.
-The purpose of the project is collecting donations for The Nature Concervacy's work with preserving nature.
+The project is a scrollytelling experience that highlights the impacts of deforestation.
+It is aimed to educate adults between the age of 35 – 45 about deforestation by visualizing how deforestation effects animals and humans alike.
+Additionally, the project serves as a platform to promote The Nature Conservancy's initiatives in nature preservation.

-## Why the project is usefull
+## Why the project is useful

-The project is usefull for us as it helps us develop our coding skills while also gaining experience using Git/GitHub.
-It's also usefull as a fun way to present the effects of deforestation and help collect donations.
+The project is useful for us as it helps us develop our coding skills while also gaining experience using Git/GitHub.
+It also provides a visually engaging way to present the impacts of deforestation and to promote conservation efforts.

 ## How to get started